-We furthermore perform numerical simulations to support our findings, and derive an analytical perturbation expansion going beyond the RWA that is validated by our numerical results.
-Our findings indicate that although the RWA is clearly violated and significantly underestimates the mode frequency shifts and the sideband transition rates for a known driving strength, the breakdown of the RWA does not result in qualitatively different behaviour, but instead it's effects in our measurements can be reproduced by the RWA theory using a larger drive field.
-Although the confirmation of breakdown of the RWA is therefore only possible to observe experimentally an accurate independent calibration of the drive field, our results show the importance of including counter-rotating terms for accurate calculations of the sideband transition rates.
+We perform numerical simulations to support our findings.
+We also derive an analytical perturbation expansion that goes beyond the RWA, which is validated by our numerical results.
+Our findings indicate that although the RWA is clearly violated, and significantly underestimates the mode frequency shifts and the sideband transition rates for a known driving strength, the breakdown of the RWA does not result in qualitatively different behaviour but instead its effects in our measurements can be reproduced by the RWA theory using a larger drive field.
+Although the confirmation of a breakdown of the RWA is only possible to observe experimentally in an accurate independent calibration of the drive field, our results show the importance of including counter-rotating terms for accurate calculations of the sideband transition rates.